Joint Light Tactical Vehicle: Current operators

 The Lithuanian Army signed a contract for a batch of 200 JLTV in November 2019.
 An additional contract for 300 JLTV was signed in October 2022 for a total of 500 vehicles ordered.
 The delivery of the first contract was split in 4 batches of 50 vehicles.
 The first delivery took place in August 2021, the second in December 2022, the third in May 2023, and the fourth in December 2023.
 The delivery of the second contracts is planned for 2024.
 The variant selected by Lithuania is the M1278A1 with the main equipment being the M153 CROWS v2 remote weapon station.
 This weapon station is equipped with the M2 QCB50 machine gun and a M230 TacFLIR multisensor systems.
+On 18 February 2026 The Ministry of National Defence has confirmed that all of ordered U.S.-made Joint Light Tactical Vehicles JLTV were delivered to Lithuania in mid-February.
+The Lithuanian Armed Forces now operates 500 advanced armored vehicles.